martinkooij/pi-pico-ss-oled/README.md

 ````
 ## Usage

 Create an object of type picoSSOLED.
-On this object one can execute the methods decsribed below.
+On this object one can execute the methods described below.

 The C++ is basically a simple wrapper around the C library of Larry Bank.
 Code concerning bit banging is stripped and replaced by the i2c facilities of pi Pico.